 Try Different Jobs

 Sometimes change can be a great thing, and this might be one of those times.
 Carefully think about your last job and decide if it is something you still want.
-If you had a high stress job intensified your addiction, then that is probably not the environment you want to go back to.
+If you had a high-stress job that intensified your addiction, then that is probably not the environment you want to pursue again.
 If you worked as a bartender and are new to recovery, then late nights at a bar are not beneficial to your recovery.
 Sure, bills need to get paid but not at the cost of risking your sobriety.
 Take this as an opportunity to explore new career opportunities.

 Don’t be afraid to try jobs in new fields and don’t assume that a job is not worth your time.
-Understand that you might not be able to instantly go for top positions, especially if you have been out of work for a while.
-You might have to start in middle or entry positions, and that is fine.
+Understand that you might not be able to instantly search for top positions, especially if you have been out of work for a while.
+You might have to start with mid- or entry-level positions, and that is fine.
 Work hard and you will be at the top in no time.